paper-templates/paper-key-manager-contract/README.md

 ## MintData

-The Mint data is a basic solidity struct that looks like
+The Mint data is a basic Solidity struct:

 ```solidity
 struct MintData {